John of Bohemia: Death

-According to the Cronica ecclesiae Pragensis Benesii Krabice de Weitmile, when told by his aides that the battle against the English at Crécy was lost and he better should flee to save his own life, John the Blind replied: "Absit, ut rex Boemie fugeret, sed illuc me ducite, ubi maior strepitus certaminis vigeret, Dominus sit nobiscum, nil timeamus, tantum filium meum diligenter custodite. ("Far be it that the King of Bohemia should run away.
+According to the Cronica ecclesiae Pragensis Benesii Krabice de Weitmile, when told by his aides that the battle against the English at Crécy was lost and he should flee to save his own life, John the Blind replied: "Absit, ut rex Boemie fugeret, sed illuc me ducite, ubi maior strepitus certaminis vigeret, Dominus sit nobiscum, nil timeamus, tantum filium meum diligenter custodite. ("Far be it that the King of Bohemia should run away.
 Instead, take me to the place where the noise of the battle is the loudest.
 The Lord will be with us.
 Nothing to fear.
 Just take good care of my son.")

 John was succeeded as King of Bohemia by his eldest son, Charles.
 In Luxembourg, he was succeeded by Wenceslaus, his son by his second wife.

 Burial

 The body of John the Blind was moved to Kloster Altmünster ("Old-Minster Abbey") in Luxembourg.
-When the abbey was destroyed in 1543 the corpse was moved to Kloster Neumünster ("New-Minster Abbey") in Luxembourg.
-During the confusion of the French Revolution the mortal remains were salvaged by the Boch industrialist family (founders of Villeroy & Boch, ennobled in 1892) and hidden in an attic room in Mettlach on the Saar River.
-The legend has it that the monks of the abbey asked Pierre-Joseph Boch for this favour.
+When the abbey was destroyed in 1543, the corpse was moved to Kloster Neumünster ("New-Minster Abbey") in Luxembourg.
+During the confusion of the French Revolution, the mortal remains were salvaged by the Boch industrialist family (founders of Villeroy & Boch, ennobled in 1892) and hidden in an attic room in Mettlach on the Saar River.
+The legend is that the abbey monks asked Pierre-Joseph Boch for this favour.

-His son Jean-François Boch met with the future King Frederick William IV of Prussia on his voyage through the Rhineland in 1833 offering the remains as a gift.
+His son Jean-François Boch met with the future King Frederick William IV of Prussia on his voyage through the Rhineland in 1833, offering the remains as a gift.
 As Frederick William counted John the Blind among his ancestors, he ordered Karl Friedrich Schinkel to construct a funeral chapel.
 The chapel was built in 1834 and 1835 near Kastel-Staadt on a rock above the town.
-In 1838 on the anniversary of his death John the Blind was laid in a black marble sarcophagus in a public ceremony.
+In 1838, on the anniversary of his death, John the Blind was laid in a black marble sarcophagus in a public ceremony.